edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 # Using default Trigger config from common config
 ```

 Some application service many need to publish result back to the EdgeX MessageBus.
-In this case the `PublisTopic` will remain in the service private configuration.
+In this case the `PublishTopic` will remain in the service private configuration.

 !!! example - "Example local application service Trigger configuration - **PublishTopic**"
     ```yaml
     Trigger:
       # Default value for SubscribeTopics is aslo set in common config
-      PublishTopic: "<my-topic"  # Base topic is prepended to this topic when using edgex-messagebus
+      PublishTopic: "<my-topic>"  # Base topic is prepended to this topic when using edgex-messagebus
     ```

 !!! note